System design

 This uses a single pump, followed by gravity flow.
 The example below shows a single-pass vermifilter with primary and secondary treatment:

-However, the recirculating vermifilter is perhaps the easiest to match to the land form and level of treatment required.
+However, the recirculating vermifilter is perhaps the easiest design to match the level of treatment required with most land forms.

 Recirculating vermifilter